kamilburda/batcher/docs/sections/Customizing-Export.md

 **Remove folder structure**

 Export all layers to the output folder on the same level, i.e. do not create subfolders for layer groups.

-**Inherit transparency from layer groups**

-Combine opacity from all parent layer groups for each layer.
-This corresponds to how the layer is actually displayed in the image canvas.

-For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.

 **Rename layer**